“I want to put my membership on hold”

 2. Master "Ghost Mode" (Automated Access)

 When someone goes on hold, they shouldn't have access to the gym.
 Period.
-This is the Wi-Fi Rule: if the subscription is paused, the signal (access) is cut.
+If the subscription is paused, the signal (access) is cut.
+It is easy to do with the Kinect platform.
 Do the same at your fitness studio.

 3. The "Hold Fee" vs. The "Cancellation"

-You’re running a $10k–$25k MRR business.
+You’re running a $10k–$45k MRR business.
 Every cancellation is a leak you have to plug.

-- The Advice: Instead of letting them quit, offer a Maintenance Fee (usually $15–$25 a month).
-Frame it as "Rate Insurance."
-They pay a small fee to keep their current membership rate locked in and their account active in the system.
+Instead of letting them quit outright, offer a Maintenance Fee, usually $15 to $25 a month.
+Frame it as 'Rate Insurance.'
+They pay a small fee to keep their current rate locked in and their account active.
+I don't do this myself, but if someone wanted to pause longer than two months, I'd probably add it.

 4. The "Doctor’s Note" Safety Net